You-Gao/Blog/_fun/2025-05-27-perfectdays.md

 ## Hirayama

 Wim Wenders uses Hirayama to demonstrate this truth.
 Hirayama is a Japanese toilet cleaner who follows a seemingly mundane daily/weekly routine.
-Wenders notably plays with the fact that we "*viewers*" are acting as judges for Hirayama.
+Wenders notably plays with how we "*viewers*" are acting as judges for Hirayama.

 > "Hirayama is a janitor; he is a failed man."